neo-project/neo-express/docs/command-reference.md

   -i|--input <INPUT>  Path to neo-express data file
 ```

 The `export` command saves the wallet and settings of each consensus node in a standard format.
-This
-allows for standard Neo node implementations such as Neo-CLI to connect to a running Neo-Express
+The exported files can be found under the root directory of neoxp.exe.
+This allows for standard Neo node implementations such as Neo-CLI to connect to a running Neo-Express blockchain network.
-blockchain network.

 > Note, the standard [NEP-6 wallet format](https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki)
 > encrypts wallet information, so the user has to provide a password.
 However, since this same information